DefGuard/docs/help/mobile-client.md

 * **Predefined traffic** is optimized for general browsing and will route only specific traffic through VPN.
 * **All traffic** provides full encryption and privacy for all your device traffic.

-You can select **"Remember my choice"** if you don't want to be asked again.
+You can select **Remember my choice** if you don't want to be asked again.

 If you want to change your traffic routing method after your first connection go to [this section](#changing-mfa-method-after-first-connection)